mehmetniyazikayi/mehmetniyazikayi.github.io/_posts/2025-18-11-qaoa-lets-goaa.md

 - Experiment with QAOA bricks
 - Add more real-world QUBO problems because why not

-More updates soon — this thing is definitely not slowing down :)
+More updates soon, this thing is definitely not slowing down :)